UnderMybrella/EternalJukebox/README.md

 ## Configuring
-First thing to do is rename default_config.json to config.json.
-then open it with notepad/notepad++ on Windows and whatever text editor you like on Linux for example nano: `nano config.json`
+First thing to do is rename `default_config.json` to `config.json`, then open it with notepad/notepad++ on Windows and whatever text editor you like on Linux (for example nano: `nano config.json`)

 Now you should go to https://developer.spotify.com/my-applications/ and log in to your spotify account.
 Then click the "Create an app" button and a new page should popup.